Colourful Northern India

 This afternoon we proceed to visit Agra Fort.
 Agra Fort is a historical fort and was the main residence of the emperors of the Mughal Dynasty until 1638.

-O/N Grand Mercure including breakfast, lunch and dinner.
+O/N Grand Mercure or similar including breakfast, lunch and dinner.

 DAY 10: AGRA – ORCHHA